Get money saving tips straight to your inbox

 Benefit cap introduced

 If you’re aged 16 to 64, there is a limit on the total amount of benefit you can get.
-This is called a benefit cap and was introduced between April and September 2013.
+This is called a benefit cap.

 Housing Benefit cuts for social housing tenants

-If you’re renting from a local authority, housing association or registered social landlord, then your Housing Benefit may be cut if you are considered to have a spare bedroom.
-This is sometimes referred to as the ‘Bedroom Tax’, the ‘under-occupation penalty’ or the ‘removal of the spare room subsidy’.
+If you’re renting from a local authority, housing association or registered social landlord, then your Housing Benefit may be cut by 14% if you are considered to have one spare bedroom and by 25% if you have two spare bedrooms or more.
+This is often referred to as the ‘Bedroom Tax’, the ‘under-occupation penalty’ or the ‘removal of the spare room subsidy’.

 Changes to the Social Fund